 Daily Average Temps taking (DATS) for Women

-The cortisol supplementation used is either prescription hydrocortisone (HC) for extremely low amounts, or OTC Adrenal Cortex (ACE) for moderately low.
+i.e. it’s not about just “being on cortisol” like prescription hydrocortisone (HC) for extremely low amounts, or OTC Adrenal Cortex (ACE) for moderately low.
+It’s about finding our “right amount” of the cortisol, which is crucial.

-Patients then find their right amount of cortisol supplementation by doing what it’s called DATS, i.e. (DATS) for five days in a row.
+Patients find their right amount of cortisol supplementation by doing what it’s called DATS, i.e. Daily Average Temp taking for five days in a row.
 To read about DATS, study chapter 5, page 82, in the revised STTM book—it’s a book every hypothyroid patient should have on hand to be better informed in working with a doctor.
 Chapter 6 goes into great details about HC use, but also applies to ACE use.

 But for female thyroid patients doing their DATS, there is a challenge.